kouroshD/walking-teleoperation/docs/Dependencies.md

 3. **QT5 and Eigen3:** In the Super-build, enable the QT5 and Eigen3 to install (follow the instructions [here](https://github.com/robotology/robotology-superbuild#system-libraries)).

-4. **Oculus SDK:** In order to install the oculus SDK, you need to install first the Oculus app on windows (oculus application), install the depenecies(GLEW, GLFW3), and finally install the sdk (LibOVR):
+4. **Oculus SDK:** In order to install the oculus SDK, you need to install first the Oculus app on windows (oculus application), install the depenecies (GLEW, GLFW3), and finally install the sdk (LibOVR):

    1. `oculus application`: Download and install the oculus [setup application](https://www.oculus.com/setup/).
 It is used for both the Oculus Virtual Reality headset (ovrheadset) and joypads (touch controller).

-   2. `GLEW`: Dowload the version 2.1.0 of the [glew libarary](http://glew.sourceforge.net/index.html) from this[link](https://sourceforge.net/projects/glew/files/glew/2.1.0/) (if you want to dowload from the [glew libarary](http://glew.sourceforge.net/index.html) select the source file)
+   2. `GLEW`: Dowload the version 2.1.0 of the [glew libarary](http://glew.sourceforge.net/index.html) from this [link](https://sourceforge.net/projects/glew/files/glew/2.1.0/) (if you want to dowload from the [glew libarary](http://glew.sourceforge.net/index.html) select the source file)

       - extract and copy the glew library to your robot/code workspace (in our case in same path of robotology-superbuild)

-      - the library has the makefiles, so go to the 'glew\glew-2.1.0\glew-2.1.0\build\vc12' and using the VS15 (VS 2017) build the library (release and debug!)
+      - the library has the makefiles, so go to the `glew\glew-2.1.0\glew-2.1.0\build\vc12` path and using the VS15 (VS 2017) build the library (release and debug!)

       - Add the following variables value in robotology/yarp using CMake GUI (search for glew!)
         ```